Psalms For Life

 Our promise-keeping God

-We take our bearings in the present by recalling the past.
-Hence, distorted memories disorient us.
+Since we take our bearings in the present by recalling the past, distorted memories disorient us.
 Together with Psalms 104 and 106, this psalm helped set the Israelites’ record straight.

 Give YHWH praise—